Bihospites

 Bihospites is a genus of symbiontid euglenozoans characterized by the presence of two species of epibiotic bacteria on the cell surface.
-Bihospites cells are clear, biflagellated, and uninucleated, that range between 40–120 μm long and 15–30 μm wide.
+Bihospites cells are clear, biflagellated, and uninucleated, that range between 40 and 120 μm long and 15–30 μm wide.
 Bihospites, as well as other members of the symbiontids, are found in semi-anoxic to anoxic sediments in benthic marine environments.
 Each cell surface is covered by both rod-shaped and spherical-shaped epibiotic bacteria that may share a commensalistic or mutualistic relationship with Bihospites host cells.
 Bihospites cells are highly contractile and contain several morphological synapomorphies which are present in euglenozoans, however they also contain several unique morphological traits including a unique C-shaped feeding apparatus.

 Etymology

 The name "Bihospites" refers to the two different types of episymbiotic bacteria associated with Bihospites cells as "Bihospites" means "with two guests" in Latin.

 History

 The genus Bihospites was first described by Breglia et al. (2010) at the University of British Columbia.
 Currently, there is only one characterized species within this genus: Bihospites bacati, which belongs to a clade of euglenozoans known as Symbiontida.
 Symbiontida are characterized by their preference for anoxic environments as well as by their symbiotic interactions with bacteria.
 There are only two currently defined species supported through molecular phylogenetic analysis within the Symbiontida, indicating that it is a relatively poorly understood group of organisms.
 Euglenozoans that have a symbiotic relationship with epibiont bacteria have been reported in high abundance in semi-anoxic marine microbial mat communities, such as in Monterey Bay, California, however the exact species present were not confirmed.
 Many of these euglenozoans may be from the clade Symbiontida, however there has been limited research on this group to date.
 Given that Bihospites is one of the 3 genera within Symbiontida, which is an under-represented group in the current research, researchers lack a concrete understanding of Bihospites distribution, abundance and diversity.
 Since Symbiontida are typically found in oxygen depleted marine sediments, which can include deep sea sediments from greater than 500m in depth, it is possible that this group is simply understudied due to the difficulty of sampling in these habitats.